-The NER require that, subject to certain exclusion criteria, investments for meeting service standards for a distribution business are subject to a Regulatory Investment Test for Distribution (RIT-D).
-Essential Energy has determined that network investment is essential in this case for it to comply with the regulatory requirements.
+The NER require that, subject to certain exclusion criteria, investments for meeting service standards for a distribution business are subject to a RIT-D. Essential Energy has determined that network investment is essential in this case for it to comply with the regulatory requirements.
 Accordingly, Essential Energy has decided that this investment is subject to a RIT-D.